opensearch-project/project-website/events/opensearchcon/2024/north-america/capture-the-flag.md

 We look forward to seeing you at the "Logs in the Shell" Capture the Flag event in San Francisco!

 <a role="button" target="_blank" class="btn btn-primary" href="https://airtable.com/appWltifOss0C1Ze3/pagKjDHOEPqWvQDnw/form">Register today</a>

+Please note that attendees are subject to the [OpenSearch Code of Conduct](https://opensearch.org/codeofconduct.html).